Feeling stressed and overwhelmed?

 As I’ve already mentioned, multi-tasking is a hotbed for stress.
-Stop thinking of your to-do list as one big job that must be done all at the same time.
-Break it down into easily actionable steps and take a moment to appreciate how good it feels to achieve each steps and reward yourself - even if it is just with a mental high five.
+Stop thinking of your to-do list as one big job that must be done simultaneously.
+Break it down into easily actionable steps and take a moment to appreciate how good it feels to achieve each steps and reward yourself – even if it is just with a mental high five.

 5. Allow yourself to keep growing